iotaledger/documentation-platform/CONTRIBUTING.md

 1. [Create a new GitHub account](https://github.com/) if you don't already have one
 2. [Set up Git](https://help.github.com/articles/set-up-git/)
-3. Go to our [documentation repository](https://github.com/iotaledger/documentation.git) and click **Fork** at the top of the page
+3. Go to our [documentation repository](https://github.com/iotaledger/documentation-markdown.git) and click **Fork** at the top of the page
 4. Copy your fork to your local machine by doing the following in the command prompt:
     ```cmd
-    git clone https://github.com/{your username}/documentation
+    git clone https://github.com/{your username}/documentation-markdown
     ```
 5. Create a reference to the root repository by doing the following:

     ```cmd
-    cd documentation
+    cd documentation-markdown
-    git remote add upstream https://github.com/iotaledger/documentation.git
+    git remote add upstream https://github.com/iotaledger/documentation-markdown.git
     git fetch upstream
     ```
 Now, your documentation directory will contain all the documentations files.